tlevine/dada.pink/vlermv/index.rst

     Do you really need the power?

 These optimizations are helpful if you care for them, but you often don't need them.

+    Fancy databases are sometimes annoying.

 Fancy databases add complexity to your software, and simpler software is easier to maintain.

 Fancy databases are good for storing and accessing complicated data really quickly.

-    Good if you need speed and complex queries
+    Good if you need speed, complex queries, and centralized architecture

 Let's consider Mongo,

-    Mongo is popular.
+    Consider Mongo.

 a popular database that shares many similarities with Vlermv.